 Fruits.
 Try to eat 2 cups a day.
 Apples, oranges, strawberries, pears, and bananas are good sources.
 (Note: Fruit juice is low in fiber.)

 Vegetables.
-Try to eat 3 cups a day.
+Try to eat at least 2.5 cups a day.
 Add asparagus, carrots, broccoli, peas, and corn to your meals.

 Seeds.
 A small handful of seeds gives you about 3 grams of fiber.
 Try sunflower seeds.